ezpublishlegacy/eZCodeValidator/README.md

 eZCodeValidator
 ===============
-Code validator is a configurable and extesable framework for running validators over project code.
+Code validator is a configurable and extensible framework for running validators over project code.
 Multiple validators (for PHP, JavaScript, eZPublish templates etc.) are included in the project.

 Instalation
 ---------------